-Elephant Bush plant may get 6 – 20 feet (15 – 50 cm) tall in habitat where it is a favorite food of elephants.
-In the home interior, it is much more likely to remain just a few feet tall.
-The bush has thick succulent brown stems with small tender green leaves that resemble a diminutive Jade Plant.
+Elephant Bush may get 6 to 20 feet (1.8 to 6 m) tall in the habitat where it is a favorite food of elephants.
+However, it is much more likely to remain just a few feet tall in the home interior.
+The bush has thick fleshy brown stems and small, tender green leaves resembling a miniature Jade Plant.

-These succulents need well drained soil and an unglazed pot that will help excess moisture evaporate.
-The best mixture for this type of plant is cactus soil or potting soil cut by half with sand, vermiculite or pumice.
+These succulents need well-drained soil and an unglazed pot that will help excess moisture evaporate.
+The best mixture for this type of plant is a soil mix for succulents or potting soil cut by half with sand, vermiculite, or pumice.

 Portulacaria care is similar to other succulent plants.
-If planted outdoors in warm climates, dig in 3 inches of sand or gritty material to provide well drained soil.
-Watch for pests like whitefly, spider mites and mealybugs.
+If planted outdoors in warm climates, dig in 3 inches (7.5 cm) of sand or gritty material to provide well-drained soil.
+Watch for pests like whitefly, spider mites, and mealybugs.

 The most common mistake made in succulent plants is watering.
-They are drought tolerant but do require watering from April to October.
-In winter the plants are dormant and you may suspend watering.
+They are drought tolerant but do require watering from spring to fall.
+In winter, the plants are dormant, and you may suspend watering.
 Elephant Bush plants in the home interior should not have consistently wet feet.
-Make sure the pot drains well and don't leave a saucer with water sitting under the container.
+Make sure the pot drains well and does not leave a saucer with water sitting under the container.

 Fertilize in late winter to early spring with an indoor plant fertilizer diluted by half.